 June 22, 2015

 USDA and EPA are cosponsoring a National Workshop on Water Quality Markets.
 This event is hosted by the Robert B. Daugherty Water for Food Institute at the University of Nebraska and coordinated by The Conservation Fund.
 The Workshop will highlight recent progress in water quality trading across the country with an emphasis on policy, resources, and tool development.
 The Workshop will provide EPA and USDA with an opportunity to lay out their vision for the role of water quality markets in advancing conservation and water quality goals, and provide you with the tools to engage in water quality markets.
-There is a nominal registration fee of $100 per participant.Register Here Registration Deadline: Friday, August 14th, 2015
+There is a nominal registration fee of $100 per participant.Register Here Registration Deadline for Attendees: Monday, August 31st

 The Workshop will feature: